5k-mirrors/poe-live-search-manager/README.md

 Modify `config.ini` and `example_input.json` according to your needs.

+[`example_input.json`](https://github.com/thisismydesign/poe-sniper/blob/master/input/example_input.json) contains links to the searches you want to be notified about and a custom name for each search in [JSON format](https://www.w3schools.com/js/js_json.asp).
+Assuming the linked example you will receive notifications like: `New OP HOWA listed. ~b/o 10 chaos`.
+Be sure to include links in the following format: `http://poe.trade/search/*/live`.

+[`config.ini`](https://github.com/thisismydesign/poe-sniper/blob/master/config.ini) contains Poe::Sniper's configuration such as how long the notifications should last, where is the input file located, etc.

 Run poe-sniper.exe

 You're all set.
 Enjoy your interrupt free PoE.

 Additionally [here's a modified version of the Lutbot AutoHotkey Macro](https://github.com/thisismydesign/poe-lutbot-ahk) where the 'Paste' option is added allowing you to hotkey sending messages from the clipboard.
 That's right.
 One click to set up a trade.
-I know, it's awesome!
+It's awesome, I know!

 ## Disclaimer